 — A Management, Extension or Data frame that triggers an Ack or a BlockAck frame from the AP or PCP, with the Power Management subfield in the Frame Control field of the frame set to 0, i.e., a frame to indicate the STA intent to transition out of unscheduled PS mode.

-— A Management, Extension or Data frame that triggers an Ack or a BlockAck frame from the AP or PCP, plus Ack and Block Ack frames that respond to the frames sent by the AP or PCP during the reverse direction grant, if the following conditions apply:

-— the Power Management subfield in the Frame Control field of a frame sent by the non-AP and non-PCP STA is set to 1

-— the AP or PCP has transmitted a Capability Information field in which the Triggered Unscheduled PS subfield is equal to 1

-— the non-AP and non-PCP STA has transmitted a Capability Information field in which the Reverse Direction subfield is equal to 1

 — An RTS, DMG CTS-to-self, CF-End, Grant, SSW or SSW-Feedback frame.

 11.2.6.3.2 PCP operation without a wakeup schedule